Abraham bar Hiyya: Biography

 Abraham bar Ḥiyya was the great-grandson of Hezekiah ben David, the last Gaon of the Talmudic academies in Babylonia.
 Bar Ḥiyya occupied a high position in the royal court, serving as minister of police, and bore the title of governor (נשיא).
 Scholars assume that Bar Hiyya would have obtained this title in the court of Banu Hud of Zaragoza-Lleida; there is even a record of a Jewish Savasorda there in the beginning of the 12th century.
 In his travelogues, Benjamin of Tudela mentions bar Ḥiyya living in Barcelona in the 1160s.

 According to Adolph Drechsler, bar Ḥiyya was a pupil of Moshe ha-Darshan and teacher of Abraham ibn Ezra.
 He was held in high consideration by the ruler he served on account of his astronomical knowledge and had disputes with learned Catholic priests, to whom he demonstrated the accuracy of the Jewish calendar.
 Abraham bar Hiyya is said to have been a great astronomer and wrote some works on astronomy and geography.
 One talks about the form of the earth, the elements, and the structure of the spheres.
 Other works included papers on astrology, trigonometry, and music.

 Some scholars think that the Magister Abraham who dictated De Astrolabio (probably at Toulouse) to Rudolf of Bruges (a work that the latter finished in 1143) was identical with Abraham bar Ḥiyya.
 Although the title "Sephardi" is always appended to his name, Barcelona was at the time no longer under Muslim rule, and therefore not part of Sepharad.
-Abraham Albargeloni (i.e., from Barcelona) thus belonged to the community of the Jews of Catalonia.
+Abraham Albargeloni (i.e., from Barcelona) thus belonged to the community of the Jews of the Crown of Aragon.

-Catalonia joined Provence in 1112 and Aragon in 1137, and thus the County of Barcelona became the capital of a new Catalan-Aragonese confederation called the Crown of Aragon.
+Catalonia joined Provence in 1112 and Aragon in 1137, and thus the County of Barcelona became the capital of a new Aragonese confederation called the Crown of Aragon.
 The kings of Aragon extended their domains to Occitania in what is now southern France.
 Abraham Albargeloni spent some time in Narbonne, where he composed some works for the Hachmei Provence, in which he complained about the Provençal community's ignorance of mathematics.